-adapted after N.D.
+&lt;sup>4 adapted after N.D.
 Mermin 2007, Quantum Computer Science.

-- Quantum computing does not extend the limits of computability: It cannot compute what classical computers cannot - albeit much slower - compute. - Limited stability: Quantum computers easily interact with their environment in uncontrollable ways, which can alter or destroy the quantum state and the information stored in it. - Not a universal computer: While quantum computers can outperform classical computers in certain types of computations, classical computers may still be better suited for many tasks. - No universal quantum advantage exists: While quantum computers have the potential to provide significant speedups for certain types of problems, this advantage does not apply to all conceivable algorithms or problems.
+- Limited stability: Quantum computers easily interact with their environment in uncontrollable ways, which can alter or destroy the quantum state and the information stored in it. - Not a universal computer: While quantum computers can outperform classical computers in certain types of computations, classical computers may still be better suited for many tasks. - No universal quantum advantage exists: While quantum computers have the potential to provide significant speedups for certain types of problems, this advantage does not apply to all conceivable algorithms or problems.

-1.4 Application and Use Cases
+1.4 Applications

-- Optimization: financial analysis, portfolio optimization, traffic routing, logistics, resource management - Forecasting and scenario modelling: risk, weather, traffic patterns, scenarios such as the impact of natural disasters or spread of a virus in a population - Simulation: atomistic simulations of materials and dynamics of chemical reactions (materials science, drug discovery) - Further special algorithms: quantum machine learning, quantum AI, quantum multi-agent systems, quantum chemistry, high energy physics - Cryptography: factoring large numbers for breaking RSA encryption
+- Optimization: financial analysis, portfolio optimization, traffic routing, logistics, resource management - Forecasting and scenario modelling: risk, weather, traffic patterns, scenarios such as the impact of natural disasters or spread of a virus in a population - Simulation: atomistic simulations of materials and dynamics of chemical reactions (materials science, drug discovery) - Further special algorithms: quantum machine learning, quantum Al, quantum multi-agent systems, quantum chemistry, high energy physics - Cryptography: factoring large numbers for breaking RSA encryption